Afghan SIV Application Process Explained step-by-step

 Following items are required for Chief Of Mission (COM) approval:

-- Recommendation letter from US citizen supervisor.
-Recommendation Letter Sample
+- Recommendation letter from direct US citizen supervisor.
+SIV Recommendation Letter Sample

-- Threat statement giving full details about how, when, where, why and who gave you threats because of your job with US government.
-Threat Statement Sample
+- Threat statement letter giving full details about threats experienced and received.
+Threat Statement Letter Sample

 - Scanned copy of Afghan electronic passport or tazkira with English translation.